Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Analysis and results

-From Figures~\ref{fig:overriding_behavior_M} and~\ref{fig:overriding_behavior_W} we also see that participants generally overrode more recommendations for women than men bios.
-However, this is not due to gender: we show that there are more overrides for men teachers predicted by the AI model as teachers than for women professors predicted as professors (see Figures~\ref{fig:mtt} and~\ref{fig:wpp} in \S~\ref{sec:overrides_mtt_wpp}).
-Together, these results suggest that \textbf{people were overall more prone to do promoting\footnote{We assume here that the occupation of \emph{professor} is associated with a higher societal status than that of \emph{teacher}.
+From comparing \Cref{fig:overriding_behavior_M,fig:overriding_behavior_W}, it also appears that participants generally overrode more recommendations for women than men bios: both corrective and detrimental overrides are higher across all conditions in \Cref{fig:overriding_behavior_W} compared to \Cref{fig:overriding_behavior_M}.
+However, because the AI system mostly predicts men as professors and women as teachers, \Cref{fig:overriding_behavior_M,fig:overriding_behavior_W} alone do not allow us to disentangle whether participants overrode women bios more often because of $(i)$ the bios' associated gender or $(ii)$ because of the fact that they were predicted to be teachers. \Cref{fig:mtt,fig:wpp} in \Cref{sec:overrides_mtt_wpp} allow a more nuanced conclusion: here, we show that there are more overrides for men when they are correctly predicted by the AI model as teachers (MTT) than for women when they are correctly predicted by the AI model as professors (WPP).
+Together, these results suggest that participants did not generally override women bios more often than men bios, but instead \textbf{people were overall more prone to do promoting\footnote{We assume here that the occupation of \emph{professor} is associated with a higher societal status than that of \emph{teacher}.
 Hence, \emph{promoting} refers to predicting someone to be a professor, whereas \emph{demoting} means to predict someone to be a teacher.} overrides}; which means that participants overrode AI recommendations more often when someone was suggested to be a teacher vs. a professor.